davidpallmann/doc-search-azure/README.md

 In order to deploy this solution to the cloud, you will need to define the following:
 * Azure blob storage account, with a "docs" container for documents and a "site" container for a web site.
 * Azure Function App definition, with an index function (blob trigger) and a query function (HTTP trigger)
+* A CosmosDB database, with a DocCollection (partitioned on /Category) and a DocWordCollection (partitioned on /DocId)

 The solution files will need updating to refer to YOUR cloud assets.